 Savannah Georgia is a foodie paradise!
-From delicious southern cooking to amazing seafood, there's something for everyone here.
-And one of the best ways to experience it all is by taking a food tour!
-These tours offer a unique way to explore the city and sample some of its most delicious offerings while also learning about the city's history and culture.
-Plus, you'll get to sample some amazing food along the way!
+From delicious southern cooking to amazing seafood, there’s something for everyone here.
+And one of the best ways to experience it all is by taking a Savannah food tour!
+These tours offer a unique way to explore the city and sample some of its most delicious foods while taking in the cultural landmarks of the squares of Savannah.
+It’s a great way to sample some amazing food and learn about the city.

 I took two different food tours in Savannah and was not disappointed with the variety or quality of dishes offered on either one!
 The best part was getting to experience this beautiful city from behind local eyes while learning about its history along the way.

-There are no less than 8 tours in the area that will take you through all of this, from Southern cuisine to ghost stories!
-This post is going to highlight two tours: The Famous and Secret East Side Food Tour and First Squares Food Tour.
+There are no less than 8 tours in the area that will take you through the town, from Southern cuisine to ghost stories!
+This post is going to highlight two tours: The Famous and Secret East Side Food Tour and the First Squares Food Tour.
 Each tour is unique and your experience will vary from mine.

 Famous and Secret East Side Food Tour

-The Famous and Secret East Side Food Tour that I took was led by Country – yes, that’s the name she goes by.
+The first food tour I took was the Famous and Secret East Side Food Tour , a 3-hour walking tour through Savannah‘s historic district.
+The tour that I took was led by Country – yes, that’s the name she goes by.
 By far, she was the best tour guide I have ever had.
-She had all of the guests laughing as she took us on a three-hour tour around Savannah.
+She had all of the guests laughing as she took us through the picturesque squares creating an unforgettable experience for our small group.

 We then made our way to one of Savannah’s beautiful squares and each had a full-size chicken biscuit from Rise Biscuits and Donuts.
 While enjoying hot biscuits, we heard stories about fried chicken, the early Scots, and the period of segregation.

-We continued on to Cha Bella, a farm-to-table restaurant where microwaves and deep fryers are not used and the food is always fresh.
+We continued on to Cha Bella, a farm-to-table restaurant.
+There are no microwaves, deep fryers are not used, and the food is always fresh.
 We had a sample of risotto with tarragon and shrimp.

 Our next stop was Ashford Tea Company where we learned about the different varieties of tea and were able to sample some that the shop sells.